timontrettin/se2-freerider/README.md

         at java.base/java.lang.Thread.run(Thread.java:1583)
 ```

-While Java includes SQL-libraries (package: `java.sql`), it does not include
+The Java JRE includes SQL-libraries (package: `java.sql`), but it does not include
 drivers to connect to specific databases.

 The driver-package for the *mysql* database must be added from the
 [*Maven Central*](https://mvnrepository.com)
 repository.

-Query for *"MySQL Connector Java"*, which will find the
+Search for *"MySQL Connector Java"*, which will find the
 [mysql-connector-java](https://mvnrepository.com/artifact/mysql/mysql-connector-java)
 package.